 Rise in first class degrees starting to stall, figures show

-More than one in four (28.4%) students were awarded the highest result last year.
+Just over 28% of students at UK universities graduated with a first last year.

-The rapid rise in the proportion of students graduating with a first class degree appears to be stalling.
+More than one in four students gained a first class degree last year, but the rapid increase in top honours appears to be stalling.

 This is double the percentage who gained a first in 2008/09 (14%), but only a slight increase on 2017/18, when 27.8% got the highest result.